djkeu/web_apps/index.md

 # Try it yourself, p.421

 ## 19-1.
 Blog:
+    web_apps/blog

-Start a new Django project called Blog.
+ToDo: Start a new Django project called Blog.
-Create an app called blogs in the project and a model called BlogPost.
+ToDo: Create an app called blogs in the project and a model called BlogPost.
-The model should have fields like title, text, and date_added.
+ToDo: The model should have fields like title, text, and date_added.
-Create a superuser for the project, and use the admin site to make a couple of short posts.
+ToDo: Create a superuser for the project, and use the admin site to make a couple of short posts.
+    Note: superuser: blog_admin

 ToDo: Make a home page that shows all posts in chronological order.
-    blogs.html, The blogs page, p.400
-    Individual blog pages, p.403
-    blog.html

 ToDo: Create a form for making new posts and another for editing existing posts.
 ToDo: Fill in your forms to make sure they work.
-    web_apps/blog
-    Note: superuser: blog_admin